mikiw/ReactJsWalletIntegration/Readme.md

 npm start
 ```

 For more details see comments on `src/App.js`.
+Development was done on Windows 10 Pro 21H1 (19043.1586) and node v16.14.2.

 ## MetaMask Integration
-TODO
+MetaMast integration went smooth since it's a more stable extension.
+I used ethers library in version 5.6.2 to display balance in readable format.

 ## Keplr Integration
 Unfortunately "Keplr extension manages only one address/public key pair" but it's enough for our read balance purposes of the first wallet.